-There are many issues that a marketer must grapple with when it comes to email campaign management.
+There are many issues that a marketer must grapple with when it comes to email marketing campaign management.
 One of the most significant is the basic question of whether it is better to simply send out huge email blasts or target email messaging to specific audiences.
 At first glance, the former may seem preferable.
 After all, the more emails you send, the bigger your audience, and the bigger your audience, the more potential customers you’ll reach.
 It’s also simpler and less time-consuming to just send out a huge mass email to a big audience, rather segmenting your audience and creating more targeted content for key segments.

 However, as numerous industry experts have highlighted, targeted email campaigns tend to be more effective and more efficient than mass email blasts.
 Here are three reasons that is the case.